Table of Contents

 Social Energy Levels Vary

-Your energy levels in social settings might fluctuate.
-Some days, you might feel energized and ready to engage, while other days, you may feel drained and need time to recharge.
+One of the practical challenges for ambiverts is managing fluctuating social energy levels.
+Some days, you might feel energized, outgoing, and eager to engage with others, while on other days, you may feel drained or overwhelmed after social interaction and need time alone to recharge.

 You Have a Diverse Circle of Friends